ruhaansahi/Green-Power-Portfolio/README.md

 # Greenpower Racing — Team Portfolio

-Documentation from the DAA "Leopards" Greenpower team's 2025 season — an electric go-kart built and raced as part of the Greenpower Education Trust competition.
+Documentation from the DAA "Leopards" Greenpower team's 2025 season, an electric go-kart built and raced as part of the Greenpower Education Trust competition.
 This isn't a software project; it's a written record of the engineering, design, and sustainability work behind the kart.